-JOUR 410 (3-3-0) Investigative Journalism: This course will introduce students to the field of investigative journalism, including ethical concerns, basic interviewing techniques, finding and following documented stories for maximum interest and impact.
+JOUR 410 (3-3-0) Investigative Journalism: This course will introduce students to the field of investigative journalism, including ethical concerns, basic interviewing techniques as well as basic investigative reporting techniques.
+Students will learn more in-depth about the watchdog role of the press as it pertains to investigative journalism.
+Course will build on earlier reporting classes as well as delve into advanced computer-assisted public record searches and other database reporting techniques.
 Students will practice materials for clarity and precision.
-Students will learn the concept of credibility by using documents, interviewing more effectively, and getting out into the field.
-Students will also learn how to organize materials, write compelling stories, that cover not only the who, what, when, and where, but also the why, the how, and the so what.
+Students will learn to dig deep into a story and search for credible sources and answers.
+Students will also learn how to organize materials and write compelling stories that cover not only the who, what, when, and where, but also the why, the how, and the so what.

-Prerequisite JOUR 210 and senior status
+Prerequisite: JOUR 210 and senior status